CAST-genomics/haptools/docs/api/examples.rst

     # load the genotypes file
     # you can use either a VCF or PGEN file
-    gt = data.GenotypesRefAlt.load("tests/data/apoe.vcf.gz", variants=variants)
+    gt = data.GenotypesRefAlt("tests/data/apoe.vcf.gz")
+    gt.read(variants=variants)
-    # the advantage of using a PGEN file is that you can load the variants quickly
+    # the advantage of using a PGEN file is that you can use read_variants() to load
-    # w/o having to load the genotypes, too
+    # the variants quickly w/o having to load the genotypes, too
     gt = data.GenotypesPGEN("tests/data/apoe.pgen")
     gt.read_variants(variants=variants)